Tropical Storm Colin threatens a wet weekend for Carolinas

 MIAMI (AP) — Tropical Storm Colin formed along the South Carolina coast on Saturday, bringing the threat of rain and high winds for a day or two during the holiday weekend before improving for Monday’s July Fourth celebrations.

 The National Hurricane Center in Miami warned of the possibility of localized flash flooding along the Carolinas coast through Sunday morning.
-At 11 a.m.
-EDT Saturday, the storm’s center was about five miles (10 kilometers) west of Myrtle Beach, South Carolina, with maximum sustained winds of 40 mph (65 kph).
+At 2 p.m.
+EDT Saturday, the storm’s center was about 10 miles (15 kilometers) west-southwest of Myrtle Beach, South Carolina, with maximum sustained winds of 40 mph (65 kph).
 It was moving northeast at 7 mph (11 kph).

 The hurricane center said a tropical storm warning was in effect for a stretch from north of Little River, South Carolina, to Duck, North Carolina, including Pamlico Sound.
 The storm is not expected to strengthen as it moves into the Atlantic on Monday.